-The timeout parameter specifies the maximum time that the client will wait after sending a command before assuming that the command has succeeded (see the The Minecraft network protocol section for more information).
-If ignore_errors is True, act like the official reference implementation and ignore all errors for commands which do not return data.
+The timeout parameter specifies the maximum time in seconds that the client will wait after sending a command before assuming that the command has succeeded when ignore\errors is False (see the The Minecraft network protocol section for more information).
+If ignore\errors is True (the default), act like the mcpi implementation and ignore all errors for commands which do not return data.